-The General Education Program at the University at Albany consists of a minimum of 30 credits of coursework in the following areas: disciplinary perspectives, national and international perspectives, mathematics and statistics, pluralism and diversity, communication and reasoning competencies, and foreign language.
+The General Education Program at the University at Albany consists of a minimum of 30 credits of coursework in the following areas: disciplinary perspectives, cultural and historical perspectives, communication and reasoning competencies, mathematics and statistics, and foreign language.

 The General Education Program is summarized in the following table:

 Disciplinary Perspectives: Arts (min.
 3 crs) Humanities (min.
 3 crs) Natural Sciences (min.
 6 crs) Social Sciences (min.
 6 crs) Cultural and Historical Perspectives: U.S. Historical Perspectives (min.
 3 crs) Europe (min.
 3 crs) Regions beyond Europe (min.
 3 crs) Global and Cross-Cultural Studies (min.
 3 crs) U.S. Diversity & Pluralism (min.
 3 crs) Communication and Reasoning Competencies: Information Literacy (min.
 1 course) Oral Discourse (min.
 1 course) Written Discourse: Lower-level Writing (min.
 1 course) Upper-level Writing (min.
 1 course) Mathematics and Statistics: